 - Sore throat

-A staff member or student should also stay home if they are awaiting COVID-19 test results or if they have a symptomatic household member awaiting test results.
+A staff member or student should also stay home if they are awaiting COVID-19 test results.
+If they have a symptomatic household member awaiting test results, they can continue coming to school as long as they remain symptom-free.

 Monitoring Health at Home